MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ## Joining a meeting session

-Joining a session associated with a user's meeting can be done in a few simple steps, as follows:
+Follow the steps to join a session that is associated with a user's meeting:

 1. Initialize the Teams Client SDK
 2. Initialize the [TeamsFluidClient](https://livesharesdk.z5.web.core.windows.net/classes/_microsoft_live_share.TeamsFluidClient.html)